mathieubrunpicard/README_Rails/README.md

  - [ ] The migration of data
  - [ ] The relationship between the Database model
  - [ ] The CRUD

+ ## Let us start with the difference between a static and a dynamic website

+- [X] What is the difference between a static and a dynamic website ?